Wget: Authors and copyright

 GNU Wget was written by Hrvoje Nikšić with contributions by many other people, including Dan Harkless, Ian Abbott, and Mauro Tortonesi.
 Significant contributions are credited in the AUTHORS file included in the distribution, and all remaining ones are documented in the changelogs, also included with the program.
-Wget is currently maintained by Giuseppe Scrivano, Tim Rühsen and Darshit Shah.
+Wget is currently maintained by Giuseppe Scrivano and Tim Rühsen.

 The copyright to Wget belongs to the Free Software Foundation, whose policy is to require copyright assignments for all non-trivial contributions to GNU software.

 License

 GNU Wget is distributed under the terms of the GNU General Public License, version 3 or later, with a special exception that allows distribution of binaries linked against the OpenSSL library.
 The text of the exception follows: